Hector-bit/Portfolio-HM/README.md

 Repos for Personal portfolio
 Personal Portfolio contains:
  - About
- - Resume PDF and link
+ - Resume PDF and link to resume maybe
  - Projects
  - Tools